 From here, it’s just about monitoring, testing, and optimizing.

 How did you determine the best time to run Facebook ads for your business?
 Did you use any methods we didn’t list?
-Let us know in the comments, or create a dedicated landing page for your Facebook ad campaign today, and start generating more conversions!
+Whenever you decide to run ads, make sure to create a dedicated landing page for your Facebook ad campaigns, and start generating more conversions!